Urban Breed: Career

 On 18 July 2014, a new "supergroup" of sorts was announced: Serious Black.
 Including Roland Grapow (Masterplan) and Thomen Stauch (Blind Guardian, Savage Circus), as well as Dominik Sebastian (Edenbridge), Mario Lochert (Visions of Atlantis), and Jan Vacik (Dreamscape), the band released their debut album As Daylight Breaks in early 2015.
 They first toured as the supporting act for Hammerfall on their European tour in January and February 2015.

 Despite a couple of personnel changes over the ensuing year and a half, Serious Black released their second album Mirrorworld in September 2016, with Bob Katsionis (Firewind) and Alex Holzworth (Rhapsody) replacing Grapow and Stauch, respectively.
 They made their U.S. live debut at ProgPower XVII in Atlanta on 10 September.
 Their first headlining tour took place shortly thereafter, in Europe.

 In April 2017, via their Facebook page, the band announced that their third studio album, Magic, would be released in August 2017.
 They also announced dates for their supporting headlining tour in Fall 2017.

 Urban breed left Serious Black in 2021.

+Subsequently, Serious Black in interviews revealed that he had been very difficult to work with but had planned on continuing recordings with him on the current album and were blindsided when he seemed to imply he was fired from the band, and later wrote a song about his overblown ego ("Fallen Hero") on their next album, 2022's Vengeance is Mine.

+As of August 2025, Breed has to date not been involved in any other music projects.